Hiram Fong: Foreign policy

 During Nixon's presidency, Fong was a vocal supporter of the Vietnam War, which reportedly left many Asian-American constituents displeased.
 According to the Honolulu Star-Bulletin, Fong's support for the Vietnam War led to him losing votes in the 1970 election, his last reelection campaign.

 Personal life and legacy

 Fong married Ellyn Lo in 1938; they had four children.
 After retiring from the Senate, Fong faced financial and legal difficulties, including several lawsuits with a son over the family's businesses that forced him and his wife to declare bankruptcy in 2003.
 They managed a botanical garden of 725 acre that was opened to the public in 1988.

 On August 18, 2004, Hiram Fong died of kidney failure at his home in Honolulu; he was the last living former U.S. senator born in the 1900s decade.

-Fong was a Congregationalist and was buried in Nuuanu Memorial Park and Mortuary.
+Fong was a Congregationalist and was buried in Nuuanu Memorial Park and Mortuary in Honolulu.